Kabbalah: Ten sephirot as process of ethics

-Divine creation by means of the Ten Sephirot is an ethical process.
-They represent the different aspects of Morality.
-Loving-Kindness is a possible moral justification found in Chessed, and Gevurah is the Moral Justification of Justice and both are mediated by Mercy which is Rachamim.
-However, these pillars of morality become immoral once they become extremes.
-When Loving-Kindness becomes extreme it can lead to sexual depravity and lack of Justice to the wicked.
-When Justice becomes extreme, it can lead to torture and the Murder of innocents and unfair punishment.
+Divine creation through the ten sephirot is an ethical process.
+They signify aspects of morality: lovingkindness is possibly founded upon the moral justification of chesed, and gevurah is the moral basis of justice, with both mediated by mercy (rachamim).
+However, these pillars of morality become immoral when taken to extremes.
+When lovingkindness becomes extreme, it can lead to sexual depravity and a lack of justice against the wicked.
+When justice becomes extreme, it can result in torture, the murder of innocents, and unfair punishment.

-"Righteous" humans (tzadikim plural of Tzadik) ascend these ethical qualities of the ten sephirot by doing righteous actions.
-If there were no righteous humans, the blessings of God would become completely hidden, and creation would cease to exist.
-While real human actions are the "Foundation" (Yesod) of this universe (Malchut), these actions must accompany the conscious intention of compassion.
-Compassionate actions are often impossible without faith (Emunah), meaning to trust that God always supports compassionate actions even when God seems hidden.
-Ultimately, it is necessary to show compassion toward oneself too in order to share compassion toward others.
-This "selfish" enjoyment of God's blessings but only in order to empower oneself to assist others is an important aspect of "Restriction", and is considered a kind of golden mean in kabbalah, corresponding to the sefirah of Adornment (Tiferet) being part of the "Middle Column".
+Tzadikim (צַדִּיקִים; tzadik) ascend the ladder of sephirot by doing acts of righteousness.
+If there were no tzadikim, the blessings of God would become completely hidden, and Creation would cease to exist.
+While real human actions are the 'foundation' (יְסוֹד) of this universe (מַלְכוּת), they must be accompanied by the conscious intention of compassion.
+Compassionate actions are often impossible without faith (אֱמוּנָה), meaning trusting that God always supports them, even when God seems hidden.
+Ultimately, it is necessary to show compassion to oneself as well as to share compassion with others.
+This 'selfish' enjoyment of God's blessings—but only to empower oneself to assist others—is an important aspect of "restriction" and is considered a kind of golden mean in Kabbalah, corresponding to the sefirah of 'adornment' (תִּפְאֶרֶת), which is part of the so-called Middle Column of sephirot.

-Moses ben Jacob Cordovero, wrote Tomer Devorah (Palm Tree of Deborah), in which he presents an ethical teaching of Judaism in the kabbalistic context of the ten sephirot.
-Tomer Devorah has become also a foundational Musar text.
+The Ramak wrote Tomer Devorah (Date Palm of Deborah), in which he presents an ethical teaching of Judaism in the Kabbalistic context of the ten sephirot.
+The Tomer Devorah became a foundational part of the Musar literature.

 Partzufim

-The most esoteric Idrot sections of the classic Zohar make reference to hypostatic male and female Partzufim (Divine Personas) displacing the Sephirot, manifestations of God in particular Anthropomorphic symbolic personalities based on Biblical esoteric exegesis and midrashic narratives.
-Lurianic Kabbalah places these at the centre of our existence, rather than earlier Kabbalah's Sephirot, which Luria saw as broken in Divine crisis.
-In light of contemporary cognitive perspectives, the Partzuf symbols could be seen as representing Jungian archetypes of the collective unconscious, reflecting a psychologised progression from youth to sage in therapeutic healing back to the infinite Ein Sof/Unconscious.
+The most esoteric idrot (אִדְרָוֹת, lit. 'assemblies' or 'sections') of the Zohar make reference to hypostatic male and female partzufim (פַּרְצוּף, lit. 'faces' or 'personas'; partzuf) displacing the sephirot.
+The partzufim of God are anthropomorphic personalities based on pardesic and midrashic narratives.
+Lurianic Kabbalah places these at the centre of existence, whereas earlier Kabbalah placed sephirot at its centre.
+In light of contemporary cognitive perspectives, partzuf symbols can be understood as representing Jungian archetypes of the collective unconscious, reflecting a psychologised progression back to the infinite Ein Sof (or the unconscious, to Jung).